jachallbound/image2binary-MATLAB/README.md

 Can control bit depth of each pixel: i.e. instead of 8 bits of grayscale, set only 2 bits (like original GameBoy).

+Can also operate on vector of bytes (i.e. char/uint8).
+Just pass the NameValueArg `"Image", false` to `image2binary` function.
+Example in `Driver_image2binary2image.m`.

 ## Requirements
 This probably requires MATLAB's Image Processing Toolbox.